Cbot-XRPL/Xrpl-hashlips/README.md

 # Xahau Read Me
 This is a variant of the Hashlips art engine for Xahau hooks.
 This is a work in progress atm!!
+This runs off a older verison dependencys you may need to dowgrade node or python.

 ## Tools